-Beginning August 1, 2013, DCH will edit pharmacy claims for the presence of an enrolled OPR provider and will notify pharmacies through the claims transaction if the submitted prescribing provider is not enrolled with DCH as either an OPR or rendering provider.
-Beginning October 1, 2013, pharmacy claims will be denied if the prescribing provider is not enrolled as an OPR or rendering provider with DCH.
+Beginning August 1, 2013, DCH edited pharmacy claims for the presence of an enrolled OPR provider and will notify pharmacies through the claims transaction if the submitted prescribing provider is not enrolled with DCH as either an OPR or rendering provider.
+Beginning October 1, 2013, pharmacy claims began denying if the prescribing provider was not enrolled as an OPR or rendering provider with DCH.